marcel-balint/e-commerce/README.md

   - change the credit card linked his/her account.

-The wireframes for this website can be seen [here](https://github.com/marcel-balint/easy-recipes/tree/master/static/wireframes).
+The wireframes for this website can be seen [here](https://github.com/marcel-balint/e-commerce/tree/master/wireframes).

 ## Features

 - **Navbar**, located at the top of the website page, has a background color of silver(`#e8e8e8`).
-Contains five links:
+Contains six links:
    - **Home** - links to home page: on hover, the border bottom transitions into black color;
    - **Contact** - links to a page with a form where a user can send a contact message.
    - **Products** - links to a page where a user can find all the products from which he/she can choose which to buy.
 Once clicked on a product, the user will be taken to a page where more details about that product are displayed, and a button to _add_ or _remove_ the product from the shopping cart.